kujunda-seda/new-kingdoms/README.md

 ```
 Apply or restart the Terminal.

-5. Install the Jekyll-supported Ruby (you can use a different version of Ruby, but modify it in `.ruby-version` as well).
-From the `docs` folder, run:
+5. Install the Jekyll-supported Ruby (you can use a different version of Ruby, but modify it in `.ruby-version` as well):
 ```
 rbenv install 3.4.1
 ```